 Design the digital marketing strategy – Use all the tools in his arsenal to create a complete strategy for promoting a business online.

-Monitor the execution of the plan – Monitor the execution of the digital marketing plan making sure that everything is executed correctly and on time.
+Monitor the execution of the plan – Monitor the execution of the digital marketing plan to ensure everything is executed correctly and on time.

-Optimize the strategy for even better results – Optimizing the strategy based on current results.
+Optimize the strategy for even better results – Optimize the strategy based on current results.

 Digital Marketing Manager Salary

-How much you can actually earn depends on a lot of things like experience, size of the company you work for, type of clients and success stories.
+How much you can earn depends on experience, the size of your company, the type of clients, and success stories.

-Unlike ‘offline’ marketing, everything in digital marketing is measurable and digital marketing managers that have a proven record of increasing traffic and conversions of a business, are more likely to earn more than managers you only know the theoretical part.
+Unlike ‘offline’ marketing, everything in digital marketing is measurable, and digital marketing managers who have a proven record of increasing traffic and conversions of business are more likely to earn more than managers who only know the theoretical part.

-Digital marketing is not a theoretical concept but it’s practical.
-It’s not enough to know the theories behind the different digital marketing techniques but you need to know how to actually implement them.
+Digital marketing is not a theoretical concept; it’s practical.
+It’s not enough to know the theories behind the different digital marketing techniques; you must know how to implement them.

-A digital marketing manager needs to have practical skills and this means that taking a course on Digital Marketing is a good starting point but not enough.
+A digital marketing manager needs to have practical skills, which means that taking a course on Digital Marketing is a good starting point but not enough.

 My recommendation on how to become a digital marketing manager is the following:

-- Learn from experienced digital marketers – if you have the opportunity apply to work in a company with experienced managers.
-If not, try to follow the work of other marketers and where possible replicate their steps (not copy).
+Learn from experienced digital marketers – if you have the opportunity, apply for an entry-level digital marketing job in a company with experienced managers.
+If not, try to follow the work of other marketers and, where possible, replicate their steps (not copy).

-It will take time to become an expert in all digital marketing components but unlike other professions, it’s skills you can gradually acquire without the need of a special educational background.
+Becoming an expert in all digital marketing components will take time, but unlike other professions, you can gradually acquire these skills without needing a special educational background.

-A digital marketing manager is not just an expert in SEO but he/she needs to have a range of skills that relate to the different ways you can promote a website online and also skills that relate to planning, project control and team management.
+A digital marketing manager is not just an expert in one digital marketing discipline, but he/she needs to have a range of skills that relate to the different ways you can promote a website online and skills that relate to planning, project control, and team management.

 In my opinion and experience, you cannot become a good digital marketing manager if you don’t have a deep knowledge of SEO.

-SEO is the most important skill you need to have first and then you can build your knowledge for the rest.
+SEO is the most important skill you need first, and then you can build your knowledge for the rest.

-If you don’t have a good SEO foundation then it will be very difficult to become a successful digital marketing manager.
+If you don’t have a good SEO foundation, then it will be tough to become a successful digital marketing manager.